Chapter One VI

 “Seems rather a dichotomy, women who claim to hate men, but dress, walk and talk like them.”

 Nikko, “I can pull off dyke.
 Janah is an expert fem.
 We’ll handle our end.
 Daphne has the heavy lifting, asking questions on a still sensitive subject.
 People are likely scared, and when they get scared, they get stupid.
-Stay in our heads, if there’s a surprise, we need to be all over it.
-If the shithead escapes, well, too bad, but that isn’t going to fix Rose’s problem.
-Her problems are over.”
+We'll stay in your head, if there’s a surprise, we need to be all over it.
+If the shithead escapes, well, too bad.
+Catching him isn’t going to fix Rose’s problem, her problems are over.”

 Janah, “We don’t even know if this is a blind alley.
 But the girlfriend angle makes more sense than some random creep pulling Rose off the street.
 I’m changing my mind about the serial killer bit.
 I’m thinking whoever it was, was mad at this girl, not all girls.”